Gospel Ministry: Is it right for me?

 Wonderfully, today there are many excellent avenues to dip our toe in the water and explore ministry – full-time and part-time preaching courses, such as the Cornhill Training Course in Belfast, Glasgow and London and local church ministry training schemes all over the UK (click for some current opportunities).
 They enable men and women to take a year or two out of work, or after University, to be trained in handling God’s word while serving and being watched and mentored.

 Keen to think some more?
-Why not come along to a 9:38 conference near you - for students and workers - a day dedicated to considering gospel ministry with talks from the Bible, interviews and opportunities to ask questions.
+Why not come along to a 9:38 conference near you – for students and workers – a day dedicated to considering gospel ministry with talks from the Bible, interviews and opportunities to ask questions.
+You can find out the dates here.
 Prefer to read something more?
 We recently published a short booklet by Peter Jensen called "Taking the Plunge".
 We'd love to send you a free copy.
 Just drop us an email.